salilshankar/trackit/docs/api/get_device_history.md

 title: GET /api/device-history/{email}
-description: Retrieve device history for a user by email.
-Proxies to an internal device-history service and returns its JSON response.
+description: Retrieve a user’s device history by email.
+Acts as a thin proxy to an internal device-history service and returns its JSON response.

 Overview
-This endpoint returns the device history associated with a given user email.
-The route acts as a thin proxy: it opens a TCP connection to an internal device-history service running on localhost:9002, sends the email address, receives a JSON response, and returns that JSON to the client.
-If the internal service is unavailable or returns invalid JSON, a 500 error is returned.
+This endpoint retrieves the device history associated with a given user email.
+It forwards the email to an internal device-history service over a local TCP connection and returns whatever JSON that service responds with.
+Use this route to look up historical device information for a specific user.

-- Content type: application/json
+- Proxies request to internal service at localhost:9002
-- Authentication: Not specified
+- Returns the JSON payload from that service unchanged

-HTTP Method
+HTTP method
 - GET

 Endpoint